1Ayush-Petwal/Education-Agent/README.md

 # Education-Agent
-Agent specifically for education purposes
+Agent specifically for education purposes, Right at this momement we are in the Alpha-stage.
+The Bot is in its initial training stage